-This is not a MLM scam.
+This is not an MLM scam.
 It is a legitimate online business with a legitimate affiliate marketing program.
 See my article Wealthy Affiliate University Review of this company.

-Before I get into the affiliate network information, I want to make sure you have a clear understanding about the types of networks you will choose to partner with.
+Before I get into the affiliate network information, I want to make sure you have a clear understanding of the types of networks you will choose to partner with.

 Cost Per Action: In this type of network commission is paid after an individual completes whatever the desired action is that is determined and required by the merchant.
 The actions could be things such as filling out a form, signing up for a membership, accepting a free trial of a product or service, to name a few examples.

-Cost Per Sale: This type of network is pretty clear cut.
-Commission will be paid when an individual purchases a product or service that the affiliate marketer has promoted from their website using the affiliate ID.
+Cost Per Sale: This type of network is pretty clear-cut.
+A commission will be paid when an individual purchases a product or service that the affiliate marketer has promoted from their website using the affiliate ID.

 Joining a Network

-Cost Per Sale: Joining a CPS network is a lot more easier to get approved.
-Generally you only have to join.
+Cost Per Sale: Joining a CPS network is a lot easier to get approved.
+Generally, you only have to join.
 For example, if you join Click Bank as an affiliate you will be able to start promoting their products immediately.

 First, let’s understand that these commission averages are not etched in stone.
 There are many variables that come into play and thousands and thousands of merchants that make their own criteria and decision regarding what their commission pay rates will be.
 The quotes I am providing as just averages so that you get an idea of what kinds of commissions you can earn.

 Normally, you can’t get a firm commission rate from an affiliate network because there are so many merchants involved and each one has their own set of criteria regarding commission rate.
 It would be very difficult for a network to have to attempt to provide information for all the thousands of merchants under the network umbrella.